wizkids/javascript-rocks/README.md

 The extracted text should be from the start of the `<textarea>` up to the caret, which in this example would be `Hello, my name is J`.
 The list of word predictions should be updated on either `keyup` or  `keypress` (whichever you think is more appropriate).

-#### 4. Make your word predictions result clickable and insert the clicked prediction into the `<textarea>` on click.
+#### 5. Make your word predictions result clickable and insert the clicked prediction into the `<textarea>` on click.
 The word prediction should be inserted into the `<textarea>` at the location of the caret.

-#### 5. (OPTIONAL) Emphasize the part of each word prediction that has already been written.
+#### 6. (OPTIONAL) Emphasize the part of each word prediction that has already been written.
 For example, using the text from step #3 `Hello, my name is J` the letter `J` should be emphasized in the predictions `John`, `James` and `June`:

 > **J**ohn
 > **J**ames
 > **J**une

-#### 6. Add your code in a Git project on GitHub and share the link with your Wizkids contact.
+#### 7. Add your code in a Git project on GitHub and submit the link at https://services.lingapps.dk/misc/jobAdvert.

-#### 7. (OPTIONAL, but strongly recommended) Share your most awesome JavaScript front-end project (in which you've been a major contributor) with us - Git repository preferred.
+(OPTIONAL, but strongly recommended) Also add a link to one of your JavaScript front-end projects (in which you've been a major contributor) - Git repository preferred.

 ## Word predictions web service description